IVYMWAI/Social-BUZZ-Project/Social Buzz Project.md

 SAMPLE DATA SETS
 7 data sets - each data set contains different columns and values A data model - showing the relationships between all of the data sets, as well as any links that you can use to merge tables.

+DATA CLEANING
+      1.Removing rows that have values which are missing.
+       2.Changing the data type of some values within a column, and removing column which are not relevant to this task.